 does pretty much everything.

-And it can be used as a plug-in for mail tools.
+And, the GnuPG package functions as a plug-in for mail tools.

 One of four things must happen when you attempt to verify a digitally signed message or data file:

 1: The message was signed with a trusted key, and the signature could be verified.
 This is what you want to see!

 2: The signature could be verified, but the key is not trusted.
 You have the signer's public key on your key ring, but you have not yet decided to trust the validity of that key, in the sense of being able to say, "I am quite certain that this key belongs to that person or group."

 You need to fix this.
 The problem is, how do you decide if that key really belongs to that person or organization?
 If you got the key from shrink-wrapped media that you purchased (for example, a set of Red Hat Enterprise Linux install media), it would make sense to believe that the keys on the media really belong to he people who sent you the media.

 However, these days companies want to save money by